githubtraining/security/responses/03_adding-bad-changes.md

 Oh no!
-You've done something to the PR that isn't good, let's undo that and merge.
+You've done something to the PR that doesn't actually fix the problem.
+Here's how: